rocrill/crock-on/README.md

 This [Stackoverflow](https://stackoverflow.com/questions/22816704/django-get-a-random-object) article was used when creating the 'Random Recipe' feature of the site.

-This [Github](https://github.com/summernote/django-summernote) documentation was used when adding Django Summernnote to the front-end Share Recipe page for users to format their posts.
+This [Github](https://github.com/summernote/django-summernote) documentation was used when adding Django Summernnote to the front-end Share Recipe page for users to format their posts, and when resolving the Summernote text editor width bug on mobile devices.

 Icons were taken from [Font Awesome](https://fontawesome.com/).